Skip to main content

 Instead of building bundles one at a time and discovering issues after implementation, the catalog provides working schemas you can publish and test in the UI.
 Create projects and environments, add bundles to your canvas, connect them together, and configure parameters.
 Once you've validated the architecture, replace the placeholder IaC with your actual OpenTofu/Terraform.

 This is useful for answering questions like: Should you have separate postgres and mysql bundles or a generic database bundle?
-One network artifact or separate public-subnet and private-subnet artifacts?
+One network resource or separate public-subnet and private-subnet resources?
 What parameters do developers actually need?
 Test it in the UI before writing infrastructure code.

 What's Included

-• Credential artifact definitions - AWS, Azure, GCP authentication contracts
+• Credential resource types - AWS, Azure, GCP authentication contracts

-• Artifact definitions - Networks, databases (PostgreSQL, MySQL), storage buckets
+• Resource types - Networks, databases (PostgreSQL, MySQL), storage buckets

-• Infrastructure bundles - Complete massdriver.yaml configs with parameter schemas, connections, artifacts, and UI schemas (placeholder IaC)
+• Infrastructure bundles - Complete massdriver.yaml configs with parameter schemas, connections, output resources, and UI schemas (placeholder IaC)

 Workflow